smorabit/hdWGCNA/.github/pull_request_template.md

 **Rationale**

-Explin the reason why you are making this PR.
+Briefly explain the reason why you are making this PR.
 Does this add a new feature?
 Add new options to an existing function?
+Can you referene an existing issue?

 **Implementation**